DARUKA MAHADEVAN, MD, PHD - DIRECTOR, early PHASE clinical trials PROGRAM

-Daruka Mahadevan, MD, PhD, is a Professor of Medicine and Director of the Phase I Program and Co-Director of Experimental Therapeutics at the University of Arizona – Arizona Cancer Center.
+Daruka Mahadevan, MD, PhD, is a Professor of Medicine and Director of the Early Phase Clinical Trials Program and Co-Director of Experimental Therapeutics at the University of Arizona – Arizona Cancer Center.
 He is a recognized expert and highly experienced Physician-Scientist in Hematology and Oncology.
 He received his medical degree from the University of London, England, UK.
 Dr. Mahadevan completed a post-doctoral Fogarty International fellowship at the National Cancer Institute/NIH and was a senior research scientist at Celltech Therapeutics, London, England.
 He completed an internal medicine residency at University of Connecticut and fellowship training in Hematology/Oncology at the UACC.
 He is certified by the American Board of Internal Medicine, subspecialty of Medical Oncology.

 Dr. Mahadevan’s major area of clinical interest is in the treatment and management of patients with Pancreatic cancer, Gastrointestinal Stromal Tumors (GIST), Myelodysplastic Syndromes (MDS) and non-Hodgkin’s lymphoma (NHL) including Chronic Lymphocytic Leukemia (CLL).
 Dr. Mahadevan's laboratory expertise is to discover novel therapeutic targets by a rigorous validation process and then design drugs to these targets using a structure-based drug discovery algorithm.
 To this end he has been successful in taking a small molecular inhibitor to c-Kit/PDGFR all the way from the bench to the clinic.
 MP470 (Amuvatinib), a c-Kit/PDGFR tyrosine kinase inhibitor, is now in Phase I clinical trials.
 He has a demonstrated track record of delivering first-in-human investigational agents for all oncology therapeutics.